mrahhal/gitgc/README.md

 # gitgc

-A small utility for easily cloning github repositories to a pre-configured directory.
+A small utility tool for easily cloning github repositories to a pre-configured directory.

-## Get
+## Install

+You need to have [go](https://go.dev) installed first, and then:

 ```
 go install github.com/mrahhal/gitgc@latest